 Step 2: Select a Repairing Mode to Fix your Device

-Subsequently, you can go to the iOS Repair feature and pick a repairing mode.
+Subsequently, you can go to the iOS Repair feature and pick a repair mode.
 It can be either Standard or Advanced mode.
 The Standard mode will retain your data while the Advanced mode will erase the data on your iOS device.

 Step 3: Enter your iPhone Details and Download the Firmware

 To proceed, you just have to enter the model of your iOS device and its supported firmware version.
 Afterward, click on the “Start” button and commence the repairing process.

 As the application would download the iOS firmware, you can just wait for a while.
 Try to maintain a stable internet connection and don’t close the application in between.

 Afterward, Dr.Fone will automatically verify your device for the firmware version, making sure that there are no compatibility issues.